 The edge-related calculation is the performance bottleneck for most GNNs.
 The majority of the training time is spent on it.
-For GNNs with high edge calculation complexity, optimizations should focus on the implementation of the message function that is conducted on every edge during the edge calculation.
-For GNNs with low edge calculation complexity, optimizations should focus on the collect step and the aggregation step of the edge calculation.
-Overlapping the data accessing with the computation is a potential optimizing direction.
+For GNNs with high edge calculation complexity, optimizations should focus on the implementation of the messaging function that is conducted on every edge during the edge calculation.
+For GNNs with low edge calculation complexity, optimizations should focus on the collection step and the aggregation step of the edge calculation.
+Overlapping the data accessing time with the computation time is a potential optimizing direction.

-The high memory usage caused by the intermediate results of the edge calculation is the main factor that prevents us from training big graphs on GPU.
+The high memory usage caused by the intermediate results of the edge calculation is the main factor.
+It prevents us from training large scale graphs on GPUs.

-The sampling techniques can significantly reduce the training time and memory usage, but the implementation is still inefficient.
+The sampling techniques can significantly reduce the training time and memory usage, but the existing implementation is still inefficient.
 The time spent on the sampling may exceed the time spent on the training under big batch sizes.
 How to make full use of the computing power of GPUs with the sampling techniques is another question to solve.

-Based on the insights, we provide several potential optimization directions.
+Based on the insights, we provide several potential optimization directions:

+1. If the GNN model has high edge calculation complexity, we can consider whether some operations can be precomputed before the messaging step.
+And optimizing implement of basic operators on GPU is also a potential optimization.

+2. The optimization work on the general framework, such as the optimized fuse operator in the aggregating step, is one possible solution that can bring benefits, especially for the GNN model with low edge calculation complexity.

+3. To solve the problem of high memory usage in GNN training, we can consider multi-GPU distributed training.
+Besides, we can save checkpoints during the forward propagation and recalculates the missing results during the backpropagation.

+4. Because the sampled subgraphs proposed in sampling techniques are usually small, we can train multiple batches asynchronously on the same GPU and use the asynchronous stochastic gradient descent to speed up the converge.